-- Offer a minimum thirty (30) day public notice on the website, of the opportunity to submit project proposals for inclusion in the STIP. - Direct letters to each city and town chief executive, with copies to local planning and public works directors, requesting project proposals.
-The letter shall include: - o Information on the state transportation plan - o Information on the STIP - The status of past proposals and current projects - o Federal -aid program eligibility - The process for including any project in the STIP - Letters may also be directed to - Planning boards and commissions - o Joint municipal planning commissions established under R.I.
-Gen. Law § 45-22.136 - Regional councils of local governments established under R.I.
-Gen. Law § 45-4337 - o Municipal and regional committees
+- Direct letters to each city and town chief executive, with copies to local planning and public works directors, requesting project proposals.
+The letter shall include: - Information on the state transportation plan - Information on the STIP - The status of past proposals and current projects - Federal -aid program eligibility - The process for including any project in the STIP - Letters may also be directed to - Planning boards and commissions - Joint municipal planning commissions established under R.I.
+Gen. Law § 45-22.138 - Regional councils of local governments established under R.I.
+Gen. Law § 45-4339 - Municipal and regional committees